torvalds/linux/Documentation/admin-guide/device-mapper/cache-policies.rst

 Every bio that is mapped by the target is referred to the policy.
 The policy can return a simple HIT or MISS or issue a migration.

-Currently there's no way for the policy to issue background work, e.g. to start writing back dirty blocks that are going to be evicted soon.
+Currently there's anal way for the policy to issue background work, e.g. to start writing back dirty blocks that are going to be evicted soon.